 Publication number: 20140360883

 Carbon Dioxide Reduction Device and Method for Reducing Carbon Dioxide

 Publication number: 20150218719

 Kazuhiro Ohkawa is a Professor of Electrical and Computer Engineering (ECE) and Principal Investigator of the Energy Conversion Devices and Materials (ECO Devices) Laboratory.
-His research projects are clean energy generation such as solar hydrogen and artificial photosynthesis by using semiconductors, energy-saving devices such as LEDs and laser diodes.
-His key technology is the original MOVPE method.
+His research projects are energy-saving devices such as LEDs and laser diodes.
+His keys are the original MOVPE technology and material science.

 Education and early career

 Ohkawa majored in Physics during bachelor and master courses.
 He holds a Ph.D. in Science from the University of Tokyo in the fields of MBE-grown ZnSe and their blue LEDs.
 He was a senior research staff at Panasonic Ltd, a professor of Physics at the University of Bremen, Germany, and a professor of Applied Physics at Tokyo University of Science.